 \\Age Scotland, part of the Age Network, is an independent charity dedicated to improving the later lives of everyone on the ageing journey, within a charitable company limited by guarantee and registered in Scotland.
+Registration Number: SC153343.
+Charity Number: SC010100.
+Registered Office: Causewayside House, 160 Causewayside, Edinburgh, EH9 1PR

-Age Scotland is the national charity for older people.
+Age Scotland is the Scottish charity for older people.
 We work to improve the lives of everyone over the age of 50 so that they can love later life.